huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 We now need a way to react to your webhook events.
 An easy way to do this is to use a [Space](https://huggingface.co/docs/hub/spaces-overview)!

-You can find an example Space here: https://huggingface.co/spaces/huggingface-projects/auto-retrain/tree/main.
+You can find an example Space [here](https://huggingface.co/spaces/huggingface-projects/auto-retrain/tree/main).

 This Space uses Docker, Python, [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.uvicorn.org) to run a simple HTTP server.
 Read more about Docker Spaces [here](https://huggingface.co/docs/hub/spaces-sdks-docker).